 - Punctuality: No guest likes waiting around.
 Since they show up on time, your tour guide should be ready to go as well.
 Plus, a tour guide that sticks to the schedule ensures the whole day runs smoothly.

 - Sensitivity: Your tour guide will encounter guests with different cultural backgrounds, social norms, belief systems, physical and mental capabilities, and gender preferences.
 Because of this, your tour guide should be both accepting and sensitive — especially when it comes to the way they interact and communicate.
-Check out the tour guide do’s and don’ts.
+Check out the do’s and don’ts in tour guiding.

 A tour guide may check off the above boxes, but still not fill the bill because they don’t have the same mission and values as your tour company.
 While it may seem like this isn’t a big deal, hiring a tour guide who’s on the same page is beneficial in the long run — not just for you, but for them.